 Diagonal of the visible screen in cm.
 In shops the diagonal is often indicated in inches (1 inch = 2.54 cm, example: 102 cm = 40 inch).

 Maximum resolution in number of pixels (horizontal x vertical).

 The image’s typical brightness (luminance) in candela per square meter (cd/m2).

 Receivers for digital TV integrated in the TV set:

 In LCD TVs (LCD = Liquid Crystal Display) the LCD layer (=panel), which consists of millions of red, yellow and blue pixels individually varying their translucence, produces an image by selectively filtering light from a backlight.
-The LCD layer does not glow by itself, but has to be illuminated by a backlight.
-Common backlight technologies for LCD TVs are CFLs (CCFL: Cold Cathode Fluorescence Lamp, HCFL: Hot Cathode Fluorescence Lamp).
-A new and efficient backlight technology is LED (Light Emitting Diode).
+Today the most common backlight technology is LED (Light Emitting Diode), which is more efficient than the old CCFL (Cold Cathode Fluorescence Lamp) technology.

 Efficiency Index and Energy class

 According to the Commission regulation on energy labelling of televisions from 28.
 September 2010 and IEC 62087:2008.
-The energy efficiency index (EEI) is the ratio between annual consumption of the appliance and a standard consumption of a typical similar model.
-The smaller the index, the better is the energy efficiency of the appliance.
+The energy efficiency index (EEI) is the ratio between the annual energy consumption of the appliance and a standard consumption of a typical similar model of the same screen size.
+The smaller the index, the better a model's energy efficiency.

 Countries in which a product is available according to producers delarations; country codes according to ISO.